 A few miles off Tirebolu, near the town of Espiye, there is a castle protecting the coast from attacks coming from the tableland.
 Apart from the walls little else ěs left of the old Byzantine fortress.

 The purported castle of Surmene

-P. S.: in May 2005 firstname.lastname@example.org a student from Surmene wrote me confirming that there is not a proper castle in the area, but that on top of the rock there are some ruins of walls and signs of a well, so that it is likely it was used to protect the road leading to the town.
+In May 2005 firstname.lastname@example.org a student from Surmene wrote me confirming that there is not a proper castle in the area, but that on top of the rock there are some ruins of walls and signs of a well, so that it is likely it housed a sort of fortification to protect the road leading to the town.